 The equipment shall not be used before proper commissioning.
 The commissioning procedure requires special skills and tools to ensure safe and reliable operation of the equipment.
-Commissioning shall be carried out only by authorized service personnel or an experienced service technician authorized by the manufacturer or manufacturer's representative.
+Commissioning shall be carried out only by authorized service personnel or an experienced service technician authorized by the manufacturer or manufacturer's representative. -

-Before commissioning, read the instructions in chapter Safety first.
+E Contraction of the second se Before commissioning, read the instructions in chapter Safety first. -- --

-Any defects or abnormalities which are detected during commissioning must be investigated and corrected in accordance with the instructions relevant to component in question.

-Local requirements may demand other commissioning testing to be performed before the equipment can be taken into use.
+CAUTION Any defects or abnormalities which are detected during commissioning must be investigated and corrected in accordance with the instructions relevant to component in question.
+NOTICE Local requirements may demand other commissioning testing to be performed before the equipment can be taken into use.
 Make sure all of the local requirements are fulfilled.